 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
 As part of this program, $7.6 billion in aid was allocated to the 18 states, along with Washington, D.C., that experienced the most extreme home price declines and high unemployment rates as a result of the economic crisis.
 (Learn more about the Hardest Hit Fund.)

 Kentucky was awarded $148 million in funds through the Hardest Hit Fund to help eligible homeowners avoid foreclosure.
 (Learn more about the Kentucky foreclosure process.)
-To do this, Kentucky set up the Unemployment Bridge Program (UBP).
+Additional funding was approved in 2016.
+To help homeowners, Kentucky set up the Unemployment Bridge Program (UBP).

 UBP assistance is provided in the form of an interest-free, forgivable loan secured by a junior lien that is recorded against the property.
-The loan is forgiven over a five-year period at 20% per year.
-After five years, the subordinate lien will be released.
 You only need to repay the loan if:

 To be eligible for UBP assistance, you must meet all of the below criteria.

-Additionally, your existing mortgages and the property securing the mortgages must meet the below criteria.
+Additionally, your existing mortgages and savings must meet the below criteria.